-Play gongs in Song to the Ocean with iconic Australia percussionist Dr Michael Askill as part of Song to the Ocean, a nature-inspired, outdoor music experience presented by Corrina Bonshek & Collaborators and DeepBlue at Suttons Beach Park QLD in June 2023.
+Play gongs in Song to the Ocean with iconic Australia percussionist Dr Michael Askill as part of Song to the Ocean, a nature-inspired, outdoor music experience presented by Corrina Bonshek & Collaborators and DeepBlue at Jezzine Barracks as part of NAFA 2023.

-Open to all musicians who can read music.
+Open to all musicians (16years and over) who can read music.
 Michael will supply the gongs and mallets and give instructions in technique.

 Dates & Times

 3:45pm-8pm on Thursday 29 June at Jezzine Barracks Park

 3:30pm-7:40pm on Friday 30 June at Jezzine Barracks Park